vuesion/docs/en/tutorials/third-party.md

 ### Implement basic vuetify layout

-To test if everything works - we get rid of everything in the file `./src/app/app/App/App.vue` and replace it with a basic vuetify layout:
+To test if everything works, we get rid of everything in the file `./src/app/app/App/App.vue` and replace it with a basic vuetify layout:

 ```js
 <template>